| Title: | Modeling, Standardization and Testing for Provider Profiling |

 a list of data frames containing the observed and expected outcomes used for calculating standardized measures. |

-objectProvide direct/indirect standardized ratios/rates for a fixed effect logistic model.
+logis_cre objectProvide direct/indirect standardized ratios/rates for a correlated random effect logistic model.

 fit |